-More than three dozen students at The Master’s University recently competed for a $1,000 scholarship in the school’s first-ever interview competition.
+More than three dozen students at The Master’s University competed for a $1,000 scholarship in the school’s first-ever interview competition last semester.

 “The Master Interview” consisted of four phases, with students creating resumes and cover letters, executing elevator pitches, meeting with mentors, and sitting for mock interviews.

 Ultimately, five finalists took turns answering questions in front of a live audience.

 The competition, it turned out, was too close to call.
 Seniors Zach Garey and Liam Payne both received $1,000 scholarships.
 What’s more, they were two of the 39 students who received invaluable professional development.

 “At TMU, we want students to be trained up in the classroom and developed academically.
 We want them to have a great campus life opportunity, too,” said Michael Chrzanowski, interim director of TMU’s Office of Career Services.
 “But we also want to provide them with the professional development that they need in order to go into these companies and represent the Lord rightly.”